Economy

 A Strategic Trade Gateway

-The Jogbani-Biratnagar Rail Link, an 18.6 km freight corridor inaugurated in June 2023, further strengthens trade connectivity.
-In November 2025, India and Nepal amended their bilateral Treaty of Transit to allow containerized and bulk cargo to move seamlessly via this rail line from the ports of Kolkata and Visakhapatnam to Biratnagar — a game-changer for Nepal's import logistics.
+The Jogbani-Biratnagar Rail Link (18.6 km freight corridor, inaugurated 2023) further strengthens connectivity.
+In November 2025, India and Nepal amended their Treaty of Transit to allow containerized cargo from Kolkata and Visakhapatnam to reach Biratnagar by rail.

-Koshi Province hosted its first-ever Investment Summit on May 1-2, 2025, in Biratnagar.
-Inaugurated by then-Prime Minister KP Sharma Oli, the summit showcased 71 large-scale projects valued above Rs 100 million across eight key sectors, resulting in MOUs for 46 projects worth Rs 152.16 billion.
+Koshi Province's first Investment Summit showcased 71 projects across eight sectors, resulting in MOUs for 46 projects worth Rs 152.16 billion.

 12